The Encyclopedia of American Songs and Musicals

 just married in the real life as well as Glenda Farrell, more accustomed to the dramatic register but who is doing pleasantly well.

-In order to back up in a most effective way the work of Busby Berkeley, Warner Bros have secured the help of Lloyd Bacon, director of 42nd Street and entrusts the score to the successful duet Harry Warren and Al Dubin in addition to Harold Arlen and Y.P.
+In order to back up in a most effective way the work of Busby Berkeley, Warner Bros have secured the help of Lloyd Bacon, already director of 42nd Street and entrusts the score to the successful duet Harry Warren and Al Dubin in addition to Harold Arlen and Y.P.
 Harburg originally approached but obviously less inspired.
-Despite the resumption of a concept which might have been feared to fall in the stereotype, the magic operates once again.
+Despite the resumption of a concept that might have been feared to fall in the stereotype, the magic operates once again.
 All is Fair in Love and War, the final song is in the genre almost perfect.
-The stage seems infinite, without outline, even without scenery (also a way for Busby Berkeley to answer those who blamed him for his stagings judged too expensive), just animated by the characters and their reflections, performing with the help of some unexpected accessories the most elegant or sophisticated. parade figures.
+The stage seems infinite, without outline, even without scenery (also a way for Busby Berkeley to answer those who blamed him for his stagings judged too expensive), just animated by the characters and their reflections, performing with the help of some unexpected accessories the most elegant or sophisticated parade figures.

-We find in this sequence all that made famous Busby Berkeley: mobility of the camera, confusion of benchmarks and scales, synchronization of the movements close to perfection (the flags twirling by being certainly the most accomplished example), exalting of the contrasts between black and white, resolutely optimistic performance of the actors, highlight of woman beauty by teasing close-ups as well as by daring outfits, or the off-the-wall character of certain scenes as this trench warfare during which men and women are face to face and where these last ones make their opponents succumb to shots of perfume spray concluding the assault by a hastened exchange of kisses.
+We find in this sequence all that made famous Busby Berkeley: motion of the camera, confusion of benchmarks and scales, synchronization of the movements close to perfection (the flags twirling by being certainly the most accomplished example), exalting of the contrasts between black and white, resolutely optimistic performance of the actors, highlight of woman beauty by teasing close-ups as well as by daring outfits, or the off-the-wall character of certain scenes as this trench warfare during which men and women are face to face and where these last ones make their opponents succumb to shots of perfume spray concluding the assault by a hastened exchange of kisses.
 The music also confers to the set an exceptional dynamism, constantly swinging between the inexpressible charm of the choruses, the martial intonations and the presence of Joan Blondell, quite simply ..... divine !